craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 ## Battle of Wychway (11)
 #### 105AF/07/21 - 09/04

-With the few hours granted by the now retreating Chapter Delectus, the city of [[Wychway]] is prepared for siege - the outer edges are rushed inward, the citizenry secured within the walls of the Bearscarred Castle, and alchemical reserves are quickly depleted in an effort to force an advantage.
-The
+With the few hours granted by the now fleeing Chapter Delectus, the city of [[Wychway]] is prepared for siege - the outer edges are rushed inward, the citizenry secured within the walls of the Bearscarred Castle, and alchemical reserves are quickly depleted in an effort to force an advantage.
+The 3rd, 4th, and 5th Slave Corps begin the assault, joined by Kohnstamm's 4th Infantry Company and Odaya's 6th Infantry Company only after the Slave Corps face the brunt of the initial defense, and the siege began.

+Over the next 33 days, the 4th and 6th Infantry Companies were successfully resupplied and reinforced twice, against the best efforts of

 ## Second Battle for the Centers